-The normal duration of the programme is one year which is split into three semesters or modules.
-Each module begins with a WebEx session led by the facilitator and it ends with a 3,000 word assignment.
+The normal duration of the programme is 10 months which is split into two modules.
+Each module begins with a WebEx session led by the programme facilitator and involves completion of two written assignments per module.
+The assignments will equate to 4,500 words per module.